getlift/lift/README.md

 ## Quick start

-Once installed, require the `serverless-lift` plugin and start using Lift components in `serverless.yml`:
+Once installed, require the `serverless-lift` plugin and start using Lift constructs in `serverless.yml`:

 ```yaml
 service: my-app